 Enabler: Smart Software (Belmont, Mass., www.smartcorp.com)

 Customer: NKK Switches

-Project: Convince Asian suppliers to build to forecast rather than to order, reducing lead times.
+Project: Convince Asian suppliers to build to forecast rather than building to order, to dramatically reduce lead time.

 Enabler: Source One Management Services (Willow Grove, Pa., www.sourceoneinc.com)